-Peter Baines is one of Australia?s leadership experts having road tested leadership the hard way.
+Peter Baines OAM, is one of Australia’s leadership experts having road tested leadership the hard way.
 Peter spent 22 years with the NSW Police leading teams in response to acts of terrorism and natural disasters on a scale not previously seen.

-Peter was part of the leadership team that responded to Bali after the bombings in 2002 and was called upon in 2005 to lead national and international teams in response to the Tsunami of December 26, 2004 in South East Asia.
+Peter was part of the leadership team that responded to Bali after the bombings in 2002 and was called in 2005, to lead international teams in response to the Tsunami of December 26, 2004 in South East Asia.
 Peter headed up multiple rotations into Thailand leading international teams in the identification process of those who died.
 All the time his leadership theories were tested in this trying environment.
-Peter was engaged to work in Queensland by one of the major Australian Banks and Universities to work with their staff and clients following the devastating floods and cyclone.
-His messages focused on leading in uncertain times and ensuring business continuity.

 Creating sustainable leadership became a passion of his after witnessing the devastating effects of the 2004 Boxing Day Tsunami.
-He was deeply touched by the number of children left orphaned by the disaster and was inspired to set up an organisation that could make a significant difference in the lives of these children.
-In late 2005, Hands Across the Water was formed to raise funds for, and awareness of, the children of Thailand who were left orphaned.
-Today Hands is one of Australia?s fastest growing boutique charities, having raised several million dollars without spending one cent of donor?s money on administrative costs since its inception.
-With this they have built two orphanages, purchased a rubber plantation to ensure a sustainable and regular income, constructed a medical and community centre in the Khao Lak region of Thailand and is currently working towards the construction of a HIV Paediatrics Hospital in the North East of Thailand.
-Hands also is in a joint venture with Victoria University and the Starwood Hotel Group which provides education to students and staff from the Tsunami affected area of Khao Lak.
+He was deeply touched by the number of children left without parents by the disaster and was inspired to set up an organisation that could make a significant difference in the lives of these children.
+In late 2005, Hands Across the Water was formed to raise funds for, and awareness of, the children of Thailand who were left alone.
+Today Hands, has raised over $30 million Australian dollars.
+Hands, now has operations in seven different locations within Thailand and provide a home to several hundred children every night.

 I just wanted to tell you personally that your talk was the high point of the three days for me.
 I have thought of it often and am still stunned at the work that you and your colleagues do.
 So much of what you had to say has lessons that can be used in the leadership work I do with our senior executives.
 I would have liked to say something to you at the end of the session, but couldn't really trust myself to speak.